Energy-Sparks/energy-sparks/README.md

 Development mode uses mail catcher for sending mails - you need to install the [mailcatcher gem](https://github.com/sj26/mailcatcher) for this to work correctly.

+## Setting up a new test environment

+1) Set up appropriate database in RDS - make sure the password doesn't have any (or too many) special characters, best to keep to digits and letters if possible!
+2) Use pg_dump to get dump of current production database
+3) Use psql to get data into new database
+4) Clone production environment
+5) Update environment variables to point at new database, plus the various other test things like rollbar
+6) add the EC2 security group for the new machine to the RDS security section